greaselovely/pansh/README.md

 paloalto-sn.sh
   A much lesser used script, was used early on for random needs, but this just gets the SN, hostname and model of firewall.
 Useful, but only a little.

+paloalto-version.sh
+  I use this one more often than not, it can give me a quick glance at a list of firewalls and the versions they are running.
+And then I can run the software ugprade as needed and then schedule reboots.
+And the world harmoniously begins to hum.